email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 ]

-On the other side, the Rebels With a Cause competition is dedicated to viewers who want to be challenged and explore new ways of storytelling.
-Curator Xavier García Puerto says, “Rebels consolidates its commitment to the most daring films, combining powerful debuts — from Japan, Turkey, and Canada.
-Rebels’ spirit goes beyond bold language and screen — featuring striking performances by James McAvoy and Marisa Paredes in her posthumous appearance.”
+On the other hand, the Rebels With a Cause competition is dedicated to viewers who want to be challenged and who wish to explore new ways of storytelling.
+Curator Xavier García Puerto says, “Rebels consolidates its commitment to the most daring films, combining powerful debuts from Japan, Turkey and Canada.
+Rebels’ spirit goes beyond bold language and the screen, featuring striking performances by James McAvoy and Marisa Paredes, in a posthumous appearance.”

 film review